nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

     - **Note:** Reads on the Ethereum network are free, only WRITES require gas.
 So a .js library can just query an ETH node, and pull the data you want.

-2)

-Q) If Comets have no Azimuth PKI entry, how do they work?
+2) If Comets have no Azimuth PKI entry, how do they work?
 DO they just relay through the UF list of known galaxies after Metamorphasis?

-Q)  For Moons and Comets, they are not even powers of two because of the "superior points".
-What are they?
+3)  For Moons and Comets, they are not even powers of two because of the "superior points".
+Investigate the carevouts of the bands more carefully:
+    - Lets do this exercise for Moons, as it is a smaller band.
+        - The first moon at $2^{32}$ is ~doznec-dozzod-dozzod (4294967296)
+        - The next point at $2^{32} + 1$ is ~doznec-dozzod-doznec, which is a moon of nec.
+        - If we go to $2^{32} + 256$, we expect to see the first moon of ~marzod.
+Indeed, we do: ~doznec-dozzod-marzod
+        - If we go to $2^{32} + 65536$, we expect to leave the star band for the ~dozzod moons, and find the first planet moon: ~doznec-dapnep-ronmyl.
+Which we see.
+        - Finally, if we try $2^{32} + 2^{32}$, we reach the next moon of zod, which is at $2^{33}$, which is: ~dozbud-dozzod-dozzod.
+        - The cycle continues....
+    - So a basic moon is defined, and iterated for all $2^{32}$ points (galaxies, stars and planets), and it keeps going until $2^{64}$.

 Q)  In the boot sequence (during MM), how do we map galaxy names to ip addresses?
 Walk through the call sequence.
 Are the eth-*.hoon libraries used?

 Q) Does the urbit binary, or anything in the %base desk consider Censures.sol?
 Or is it just a wanted posting online for bad actors?
-Does anyone check.
+Does anyone check???

 ## Understandng Jael

 - Jael is the arvo vane that queries Azimuth.
-It does not do this directly, but uses the %azimuth agent and eth-watcher files to run a thread to query the block chain, and return urbit ID data for various requests.
+It does not do this directly, but uses the %azimuth agent and %eth-watcher files to run a thread to query the blockchain, and return urbit ID data for various requests.

 ### /sys/lull interface defintions: